At a glance: Medicare health insurance in Rhode Island

 Medicare Part D in Rhode Island

 Original Medicare does not cover outpatient prescription drugs.
-But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Part D plan.
+But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), Medicaid (for people who are eligible for both Medicare and Medicaid), or a stand-alone Medicare Part D prescription drug plan.

-As of November 2018, there were 73,303 Medicare beneficiaries in Rhode Island who were enrolled in stand-alone Part D prescription drug plans.
-An additional 93,476 beneficiaries had Part D coverage integrated with their Medicare Advantage coverage.
+As of September 2020, there were 73,450 Medicare beneficiaries in Rhode Island who were enrolled in stand-alone Medicare Part D plans.
+An additional 103,911 beneficiaries had Part D coverage integrated with their Medicare Advantage coverage.

 Medicare spending in Rhode Island

-In 2016, Original Medicare spent an average of $8,907 per beneficiary in Rhode Island, based on data that were standardized to eliminate regional differences in payment rates (the data did not include costs for Medicare Advantage enrollees).
-The national average that year was $9,533 per enrollee, so Medicare spending in Rhode Island was 7 percent lower than the national average.
-For perspective on the range of spending, average per-beneficiary costs for Original Medicare were highest in Louisiana, at $11,399, and lowest in Hawaii, at $6,441.
+In 2018, the federal government spent an average of $9,261 per Original Medicare beneficiary in Rhode Island, based on data that were standardized to eliminate regional differences in payment rates (the data did not include costs for Medicare Advantage enrollees).
+The national average that year was $0,096 per enrollee, so Medicare spending in Rhode Island was 8 percent lower than the national average.
+For perspective on the range of spending, average per-beneficiary costs for Original Medicare were highest in Louisiana, at $11,932, and lowest in Hawaii, at $6,971.

-You can read more about Medicare in Rhode Island in our state Medicare guide.
-You can also contact the Rhode Island Senior Health Insurance Program (SHIP), with questions related to Medicare coverage in Rhode Island.
+If you need help with Medicare enrollment in Rhode Island or Medicare eligibility in Rhode Island, you can contact the Rhode Island Senior Health Insurance Program (SHIP).
+They can provide information and assistance, and help with a variety of questions related to Medicare coverage in Rhode Island.